rqasmi/VehiclesAPI/vehicles-api/README.md

 ```
 $ java -jar target/vehicles-api-0.0.1-SNAPSHOT.jar
 ```
+or

-Import it in your favorite IDE (preferably IntelliJ) as a Maven Project.
+Import it in your favorite IDE (preferably IntelliJ) as a Maven Project and run the VehiclesAPIApplication.

 ## Operations